RTEMS/rtems-docs/user/start/windows.rst

   $

 To build a set of RTEMS tools for the Intel ``i386`` architecture.
-The build runs a single job rather a job per CPU in your machine and will take a long time so please be patient.
+The build runs a single job rather than a job per CPU in your machine and will take a long time so please be patient.
 The RSB creates a log file containing all the build output and it will be changing size.
-The RSB command to build ``i386`` tools
+The RSB command to build ``i386`` tools is:
-is:

 .. code-block:: shell